camronlevanger/gobo/README.md

 # gobo

-Golang virtual environments and package management tools.
+gobo is a virtual environments and package management tool for the Go language.

+gobo supports vendor-spec, and is designed to work along side of the built in Go vendoring tools, not replace them.

+gobo is currently in an alpha/unstable state.
+This is not yet reccomended for production use.

+New updates, along with the first beta is coming soon!